 Or Nintendo could have taken some sort of a dual route, placing two sets of chips in the console, one that was active when playing NES games, and another that was active when playing SNES games.
 This would have perhaps reduced complexity, but still would have increased cost.
 Atari took this approach with its 7800 console, but they kept costs down by using the previous generation’s sound chip.
 So it felt like a compromise.

 Nintendo was rather late to market with the SNES.
 Sega and NEC both released 16-bit consoles nearly two years before Nintendo did, and Nintendo was happy just to ride NES sales.
 When the 16-bit consoles caught on, it kind of caught Nintendo by surprise.
 Nintendo needed to get the console to market, and meet a price point that would look reasonable.
 Had Nintendo started developing the system a couple of years earlier, they could have made a backward-compatible system, similar to what Apple did with the Apple IIgs, which could run Apple IIe software.
+The SNES design suggests Nintendo considered making the two systems compatible, but ultimately either ran out of time or budget and scrapped the idea before the system was completed.

 Given what Nintendo had to work with, they did pretty well.
 The SNES ended up being a better console than the Genesis in some ways.